ofer026/Python-Reverse-Shell/SECURITY.md

 you can also contact via all my communcation channels in GitHub.

 I will review it, if I will find it, I will try to fix it ASAP.
-A report will at least after a week.
+A report will be sent at least after a week.